 Step 3 of 4: Align the truck cap

 Step 1: Turn over truck cap right side up and line up with your pickup bed.
 Have a friend assist you in lifting it.

 Before starting, open your tailgate.
 When you turn over and lift the truck cap, have your friend hold one side while you hold the other.
-Slowly walk the truck cap over the pickup bed until you each have it lined up as best as possible on both sides.
+Slowly walk the truck cap over the pickup bed until both of you have it lined up as best as possible on the two sides.
 Gently lower it onto the pickup bed.

 Step 2: Align the truck cap with clamps.
 There are two front and two rear aluminum hardware clamps.